📐

 apiAccess: false, // Call internal APIs (Pro+)

-automatedLogin: false, // Automated login (Starter+)
+automatedLogin: false, // Automated login (Pro+)

 extractData: false // Extract structured data (Pro+)